bingbing1263/guoshuting/README.md

 It is automatically transformed by Jekyll into a static site

-License
+## License

-The following directories and their contents are Copyright Shuting Guo.
+The following directories and their contents are bingbing1263.
 You may not reuse anything therein without my permission:

-_posts/
+* \_posts/

-images/
+* images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.